sixaj/Davy-Orsted/site/content/_index.md

     colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
-blurb:
-  heading: Boten
-  text: Kaldi is the coffee store for everyone who believes that great coffee shouldn't
-    just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.

 ---